Camden County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on your citation or notice from the court.
+• When it Happens: The arraignment is your first official court appearance.
+It typically occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings

-• Plea Negotiations: During the pre-trial phase, your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
-This could involve pleading guilty to a lesser charge or receiving a reduced sentence.
+• Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor to potentially reach a favorable resolution.
+This might involve reducing the charges, minimizing the penalties, or entering a diversion program.

 3. Trial (If No Plea Deal)

-• Typical Trial Length: A DUI trial in Camden County can typically last from one to three days, depending on the complexity of the case.
+• Typical Trial Length: DUI trials can vary in length, but typically last one to three days.

 First Offense